Le Fornaci – an exciting Lugana white wine from Tommasi

 The grapes ferment in stainless steel with no malolactic fermentation.
 As a result, the wine sees no wood as it ages in stainless steel on the lees for three months before bottling.

 Le Fornaci Bianco is an exciting wine and terrific value too.
 It’s sealed under Nomacorc’s “Select Green 300” Zero Carbon closure.
 It’s 12.5% alcohol, which gives it lightness, elegance and poise, carefully balanced with the weight of fruit and fresh acidity.
 This young wine has a greenish tinge in the glass, while the nose initially shows elderflower, lemon and grapefruit.

-On the palate, the wine is exuberant, dry with a generous body.
+The wine is exuberant, dry, and full-bodied.
 Fruit subtlety comes in a melange of green apple, honeysuckle and lime.
 The long almond finish features a hint of moreish salinity.

 Le Fornaci is a wine that also manages that great trick of being hugely enjoyable right now when young while also rewarding patience if aged.

 The new release of Le Fornaci is due out in the UK in April 2022.
 A sneak preview tasting shows this wine as good as 2020 at the same stage of evolution.
 It’s remarkably similar, not because Tommasi has deliberately tried to create consistency, rather than that the two vintages in Lugana had very similar conditions.
 Buy with confidence!